Madrid warned “Playa Pesmar Uno” five times it was sailing into Argentine waters

-The Spanish Fishing Monitoring Center, CSP, located in Madrid has revealed it warned the trawler “Playa Pesmar Uno” five times that is was sailing into Argentine waters before it was finally arrested by the Argentine authorities, according to Alberto Lopez Asenjo, Spain's Fisheries Secretary, in an interview with the Vigo daily Atlantico.
+The Spanish Fishing Monitoring Center, CSP, located in Madrid had revealed it warned the trawler “Playa Pesmar Uno” five times that is was sailing into Argentine waters before it was finally arrested by the Argentine authorities, according to Alberto López-Asenjo, Spain's Fisheries Secretary, in an interview with the Vigo daily Atlantico.

 The trawler belonging to Pesquerias Marinenses was operating in the sensitive 200 miles zone, where international waters become Argentina's EEZ (or Falklands' EEZ), and on Sunday 3 February afternoon it was detected by the Argentine Coast Guard, 400 meters inside sovereign waters, seized and escorted to Comodoro Rivadavia where it has remained since.